theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-apps/ai-aec.md

 ## Articles

-Articles culled from regularly published sources.
+Links to articles culled from regularly published AEC sources.

+This category includes articles that discuss things such

+* The possible uses of AI in AEC
+* Lists of projects to watch
+* Prompt suggestions relating to AEC

 * https://www.archdaily.com/tag/artificial-intelligence

 ## Design

-Links to AI sites that help with design in architecture
+Links to AI sites that help with design in architecture and includes sites that cover topics like these:

 * BIM process
 * Design-Build
 * Design optimization
 * Early stage design
 * Feasibility studies
-* Generative Design
+* Generative design
 * Optimized floor plans
 * Real time design of buildings
 * Space planning
 * Speech to text to design
-* Virtual Design and Construction (VDC)
+* Virtual design and construction (VDC)

-Some links
+A selection of the links:

 ### Architext